Benjamin Flores Jr.

-Benjamin Christopher Flores Jr. (born July 24, 2002), also known as Lil' P-Nut, is an American child actor and rapper.
-In music, he is known for his song "You Might Be the One".
-In acting, Flores starred as Louie Preston on the Nickelodeon television series The Haunted Hathaways (2013–2015), and as Triple G on the Nickelodeon series Game Shakers (2015–2019).
+Benjamin Christopher Flores Jr. (born July 24, 2002), also known as BNJII (formerly known as Lil' P-Nut), is an American rapper & actor.
+Starting out as a child actor, Flores starred as Louie Preston on the Nickelodeon television series The Haunted Hathaways (2013–2015), and as Triple G Game Shakers (2015–2019).
+Transitioning to dramatic roles, he starred as Eugene Jones in Your Honor as well as Josh in the Fear Street trilogy.